Starting Your Travel Therapy Journey

 - Do you need the company provided benefits?

-- Will you get personal insurance through the marketplace?
+- Will you get personal insurance through the marketplace or a private company?

 - Do you already have benefits from a spouse?